Ansel Adams

 "Sometimes I get to places just when God's ready to have somebody click the shutter" - Ansel Adams

-From Tucumcari we traveled west enjoying the wonder of nature and God's creation.
+_______________________________________From Tucumcari we traveled west enjoying the wonder of nature and God's creation.
 In Albuquerque we explored part of the Petroglyph National Monument where Native American's drawings on the volcanic rock are still visible after 300-700 years.

 (we enjoyed the volcanic tubes and the first sand of the trip :)